 Our Community Partnerships Program assists not-for-profit organisations and community groups with initiatives and events within our project footprint.
 This annual program is awarded quarterly.

-Please complete the above application form and return to [email protected] before the closing date for each round.
+Please complete the online application form before the closing date for each round.

 Queensland Minerals and Energy Academy

 Bravus has been supporting the Queensland Minerals and Energy Academy’s (QMEA) school programs since 2018.
 QMEA is a highly successful program educating students on the various pathways into the resources sector and other science, technology, engineering and maths (STEM) industries.
 Bravus supports schools across the Carmichael project footprint including those in Townsville, Rockhampton and Charters Towers.